The Definitive Guide to Alternative Data

 Social listening tools scrape user-generated content, like the online comments left after someone makes a purchase on Amazon or the reviews someone leaves on Yelp after eating at a restaurant, and provide aggregate insights into consumer preferences and behaviors.

-Google search volume for “social listening” since 2018.
+Google search volume for “social listening” have increased by 82% since 2018.

 That same information and public interpretation of brand names and products can be used by financial analysts and investment firms to make forecasts and predictions about the market activity of companies’ stocks.